This entry is divided into the following sections:

 For historical Maryland laws, the Archives of Maryland posts Laws of Maryland in PDF format from the 17th through 21st centuries.
 The HeinOnline session law collection has Maryland laws back to 1777.
 Alternatively, you can get copies by calling the Maryland State Law Library (410-260-1430), or another library with a collection of older Maryland legal materials.

-You can search session laws back to 1990 on Westlaw (MD-LEGIS-OLD; to search for laws from a particular year add, for example, "& CI("2001 Maryland Laws").
+You can search session laws back to 1999 on the General Assembly website using the Advanced Search (select "Advanced Search" and then select "Chapters" under "Document Type").
+You can also search session laws back to 1990 on Westlaw (MD-LEGIS-OLD; to search for laws from a particular year add, for example, "& CI("2001 Maryland Laws").
 Subscribers can search Maryland laws back to 1777 on HeinOnline.

 General / Local Laws: Most Maryland laws are "General Public Laws" that affect the entire state and are codified in the Maryland Code, discussed below.
 However, "Public Local Laws" that affect only one county are not codified in the Maryland Code but may be codified in the relevant county code (see the "Local Laws" section of the Maryland - Other Useful Information entry).
 Baltimore City has a separate Code of Public Local Laws of Baltimore City.
 The Montgomery County Code has a table showing where Public Local Laws have been placed in the County Code.